 The names of the proposers of each Fellow, these have been transcribed in each certificate catalogue record.
-However, due to the 50 year closure rule the information on proposers from certificates less than 50 years old has not been transcribed.
+However, due to the 50 year closure rule the information on proposers from certificates less than 50 years old has not been transcribed in the catalogue.

 Digital images of each certificate have been attached to the majority of the catalogue records.
 Again the 50 year rule applies so that images of certificates less than 50 years old have not been attached.
 The reverse of a certificate has been digitized where it contains further information on a candidate - 20th century certificates have directions for completion on their reverse, these have not been digitized.